Ethan's Audio and Music Page

 My parents were good friends with Erv and Muriel Nussbaum, and I occasionally baby sat for their young son Adam who was unusually precocious with an intense interest in music.
 One night while his parents were out we reached behind his father's expensive stereo receiver and plugged my electric guitar into the phono input.
 Wow, cool distortion!
 Adam has since gone on to become a world-famous jazz drummer.
 More name dropping: At that time I also played lead guitar in a band with John Scofield.
 Like Adam, John went on to become really famous with dozens of CDs.

 Also around this time I started designing and building miniature fuzz-tones and compressors into guitars for friends and others.
-The photo below shows a tiny fuzz-tone I built into my Fender Telecaster.
+The photo above shows a typical construction, and the schematic below show a tiny fuzz-tone I built into my Fender Telecaster.
+(Click the image to see or download a larger clearer version.)
 The circuit board is barely an inch long, and all the wiring is (obviously) point to point, using each component's leads to connect to the adjacent parts.
 A 9 Volt battery is under the guitar's pick guard.
 One clever feature is having the battery disconnect automatically when the guitar cord is unplugged, by using the right channel of a stereo phone jack as the battery's ground connection.
 Today this is standard on most battery devices that have a 1/4 inch input or output jack.

 This is the first recording console Ethan built.
 Photo by Kevin Byron, 1972